wrubin777/wrubin777/README.md

 Welcome to my GitHub page!
 My name is William Rubin, and I'm a college graduatre from the University of Maryland in College Park, MD.
 I've succeeded in getting my Bachelor's Degree in Spring of 2025.
-I specialize in AI and Machine Learning Development, and am currently working on a major business project.
+I specialize in AI and Machine Learning Development, and am currently working as a software engineer for a company named Podium.
+On top of that, I am currently developing a revolutionary fitness social media app.

 - 🖥️ I’ve graduated from UMD at the age of 20.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rubinwilliam/) or Email (williamrubin777@gmail.com)